fred-corp/ESC_Robotic_Camp_2023/README.md

 ## How to use

 Just clone/download the repo files and open them with your favorite Arduino IDE.
-The file

 ## License & Acknowledgements